I bet you’re wondering:

 With such layering, you can hit multiple keywords without creating multiple content assets.

-Here are a few simple tips to do this:
+Here are a few simple tips on how to do this:

 - Use short sentences.